Wales Coast Path

-- Take the Dylan Thomas trail and discover the places this famous Welsh writer knew well.
+- Discover the places this famous Welsh writer knew well.
 This includes Boathouse in Laugharne, where he wrote Under Milk Wood.

 - Cardiff Bay: see the Senedd, take a boat trip or stroll along the barrage and enjoy shopping in the Capital city.

 - Taking a stroll along the pier or prom in Llandudno or take the cable car to see the great view.

 - Go wildlife spotting in Pembrokeshire, where the protected waters are home to an array of species including blue whales, Risso dolphins and puffins.